MingyuJ666/Rope_with_LLM/README.md

 ## 🆕 News
-- \[**March 2023**\] We submit the paper [Massive Values in Self-Attention Modules are the Key to Contextual Knowledge Understanding](https://github.com/zjunlp/MolGen), the striped massive values appearing in attention Q and K matrices are mainly responsible for contextual knowledge understanding, and this phenomenon originates from RoPE's effects on low-frequency channels.
+- \[**Feb 2025**\] We submit the paper [Massive Values in Self-Attention Modules are the Key to Contextual Knowledge Understanding](https://github.com/zjunlp/MolGen), the striped massive values appearing in attention Q and K matrices are mainly responsible for contextual knowledge understanding, and this phenomenon originates from RoPE's effects on low-frequency channels.